 Oliver, 28, is a Pierce student, personal trainer, model and bodybuilder.
 He is the current Mr. Fitness Southern California, but Oliver isn’t concerned only with himself.

 Oliver is in his second semester and hopes to transfer and earn his master’s degree in exercise science.
 In addition to his work as a personal trainer, he runs a company called Size Up Supplements.
 He wants to be able to help people outside of the gym, so furthering his knowledge of nutrition brought him back to school.
+He enjoys helping people by giving suggestions on what workout to try out, which foods to avoid and even suggest good equipment and clothing like mens workout shorts.
+But he wants to be able to do more than this by getting a better understanding of exercise science.

 “A lot of times when I go and do special promotions where you talk about nutrition you need to have the degrees and certifications,” Oliver says.
 “So I have my certifications, but I need my degrees.”